Maria Amalia of Naples and Sicily: Official role

 As Queen, Maria Amalia became foremost known for her simple personal life style and her charity.
 For political reasons, King Louis-Philippe did not wish to have any representation or court life of the more elaborate kind but, rather wished to give the impression of his family living a life of the burgher class, and during her tenure as Queen, the royal court was relatively subdued to its outward appearance.

 The court etiquette at the Tuileries was therefore simplified, and the royal family lived a life which was to be modeled after the ideal life of a wealthy burgher class family of the time, with few state occasions, though they did regularly host smaller gala dinners for the representatives of the people.
 This domestic life did suit Maria Amalia, who was already devoted to this life style.
 The household included her lady-in-waiting, the Marquise de Dolomieu.

 The Queen's daily routine centered around family dinners, religious duties and charitable work: she kept a strict guard over her daughters and later her daughters-in-law, sewing with them in the drawing room when she was not occupied with her charitable work.

 After having heard Mass and received private audiences, she worked with her secretaries receiving, personally reading and attending to petitions from the poor.

+As queen she was named Protector of several charity organizations, notably the Société de Charité Maternelle.

-Reportedly, Maria Amalia received a personal allowance of 500.000 franc, and spent 400.000 franc of that sum on charity.
+Maria Amalia received a personal allowance of 500.000 franc, and spent 400.000 franc of that sum on charity.

+Reportedly, however, she did give contributions to the needing regardless of their political or religious convictions.

 In one instance, she responded to a request from French missionary sister Saint Mother Theodore Guerin of the Sisters of Providence of Saint Mary-of-the-Woods by saying, "Ah, yes, sisters, let us save souls!"

 She gave Guerin and her fellow Sister of Providence Mary Cecilia Bailly funds for their schools in the United States, as well as covered their travel expenses.
-Reportedly, however, she did give contributions to the needing regardless of their political or religious convictions.
-As queen she was named Protector of several charity organizations, notably the Société de Charité Maternelle.

 She was regarded to have performed her representational duties with dignity.
 In 1843, she hosted Britain's Queen Victoria at the Château d'Eu in Normandy.
 She did not, however, follow Louis-Philippe on his visit to England in 1844.